jeredw/advent2023/README.md

 I probably have to use the World menu.
 Fortunately you can assign blocks (closures) to variables and then pass them the "value" message, so I kind of have procedures.
 I really need to go find a tutorial or something.

+## Day 3

+Today I accidentally deleted the project for day 2 somehow.
+I closed it to make a project for day 3, and I must've dismissed a dialog too fast -- welp.
+This is clearly a GUI built by unforgiving computer scientists.

+My hunch on day 2 was right.
+I found a YouTube video recorded 12 years ago by some guy in Indiana.
+As his land line telephone rang in the background, he explained how you can make new classes using the "Browser" window, and add methods there too.
+Possibly this is all explained in some documentation that I have just overlooked because I learn about things inside out, but frankly watching someone use the Squeak GUI is worth 10,000 words.

+It is not magic, you're just doing `Object subclass`, but the Browser is where Squeak wants you to do it.
+I thought about making some classes today to get named tuples, but I decided it was too much clicking for a tiny program.
+Maybe tomorrow.

+Somehow, besides the now 71MB VM image, my repository has aquired more stuff.
+There is a directory called `Squeaklets` now and a .gif file with a fuzzy screenshot.
+This is all very mysterious.